JEyanae/student-performance-ai/README.md

-Student Performance Prediction – AI Development Workflow Assignment This repository contains the code, dataset, screenshots, and report for the AI Development Workflow Assignment as part of the "AI for Software Engineering" course.
+Student Performance Prediction – AI Development Workflow This repository contains all materials for the AI Development Workflow Assignment as part of the "AI for Software Engineering" course.
+The project demonstrates a complete end-to-end AI workflow, from data analysis to model deployment, using a publicly available dataset.

-Table of Contents
-Project Description
-Dataset
-Files Included
-How to Run
-Screenshots
-Assignment Report
-Authors
-License
-Project Description
+📝 Project Description
-This project demonstrates a complete AI development workflow applied to the StudentsPerformance.csv dataset.
-The workflow includes data preprocessing, exploratory data analysis (EDA), model training and evaluation, and thorough documentation with code comments and screenshots.

-The objective is to predict high-performing students based on their demographic and academic information using a Random Forest classifier.
+The goal of this project is to apply a full AI development workflow to the StudentsPerformance.csv dataset.
+We will use a Random Forest classifier to build a model that predicts whether a student is a high-performer based on their demographic and academic information.

+The complete workflow includes:

+Data preprocessing and cleaning.

+Exploratory Data Analysis (EDA) to understand data distributions and relationships.

+Model training and hyperparameter tuning.

+Model evaluation using appropriate metrics.

-Dataset
+📊 Dataset
 File: StudentsPerformance.csv

 Source: Kaggle - Students Performance in Exams

-Description: Contains demographic features (gender, race/ethnicity, parental education, lunch, test preparation) and scores in math, reading, and writing.
+Description: This dataset includes demographic features such as gender, race/ethnicity, parental education, and test preparation status, along with scores in math, reading, and writing.

-Files Included
+📁 Files Included
-StudentsPerformance.csv – The dataset used for analysis. students_performance_analysis.ipynb – Main Colab notebook with all code, comments, and results. eda_distribution.png – Screenshot of score distributions (EDA). boxplot_gender.png – Screenshot of math score by gender (EDA). confusion_matrix.png – Screenshot of the model confusion matrix (evaluation).
-AI_Development_Workflow_Assignment.pdf – The full written assignment report (for submission).
-DESCRIPTION.md – Project overview and objectives.
-README.md – This file.
-All files are in the root directory for easy access.
+All files are located in the repository's root directory:

+StudentsPerformance.csv: The raw dataset used for this project.

+students_performance_analysis.ipynb: The main Google Colab notebook containing all the code, detailed markdown explanations, and inline comments for each step of the workflow.

+eda_distribution.png: A screenshot showing the distribution of scores in math, reading, and writing.

+boxplot_gender.png: A screenshot of a box plot comparing math scores across different genders.

+confusion_matrix.png: A screenshot of the confusion matrix generated from the final Random Forest model.

+AI_Development_Workflow_Assignment.pdf: The official assignment report, which includes a detailed write-up of the project, answers to all questions, workflow diagrams, and references.

+README.md: This file, providing an overview of the repository.

-How to Run
+🚀 How to Run
 Open Google Colab.

-Upload StudentsPerformance.csv and students_performance_analysis.ipynb.
+Upload the StudentsPerformance.csv and students_performance_analysis.ipynb files directly to your Colab session.

-Open the notebook and run all cells sequentially.
+Open the students_performance_analysis.ipynb notebook.

+Run all cells sequentially to execute the full AI development workflow, from data loading to model evaluation.

-The notebook will display outputs and plots; screenshots of key results are also provided in this repo.
+The notebook will output results and generate plots directly within the cells.
+For a static view of key outputs, refer to the screenshots provided in this repository.

-Screenshots
+📸 Screenshots
-Key outputs from the analysis are provided as image files for documentation and reporting:

-eda_distribution.png – Distribution of math, reading, and writing scores. boxplot_gender.png – Boxplot of math scores by gender. confusion_matrix.png – Confusion matrix from Random Forest model evaluation.
-To view, open the images directly or refer to the respective sections in the notebook.
+For a quick overview of key findings, the following image files are included in the repository:

+eda_distribution.png: Visualizes how student scores are distributed.

+boxplot_gender.png: Shows the relationship between gender and math scores.

+confusion_matrix.png: Represents the performance of our Random Forest classifier.

-Assignment Report
+📄 Assignment Report
-The full assignment write-up is included as:
+The comprehensive written report for this assignment is available here:

 AI_Development_Workflow_Assignment.pdf

-This PDF contains all answers to assignment questions, workflow diagrams, explanations, and references.
+This document contains a detailed explanation of our methodology, ethical considerations, and answers to all parts of the assignment.

-Authors
+👨‍💻 Authors
 Longoli Joseph Eyanae

-License
+📜 License
-MIT

-Comments
-Screenshots: Output images are provided individually in the root directory for easy reference and inclusion in the report.
-PDF Assignment: The written report is included for grading and documentation.
-Code Comments: The Colab notebook includes clear markdown explanations and inline Python comments for each step.
-If you have any questions or issues, please contact the repository author via GitHub.
+This project is licensed under the MIT License.